Intellisrc/groovy-extend/README.md

 * `toDate` : Only used for external codes which still rely on Date
 * `toDateTime` : Convert to DateTime
 * `format` : use DateTimeFormatter in an easy way
+* `isBetween` : Check if date or time is between two other dates or times

 #### LocalDateTime only:
 * `YMDHms` : Return "yyyy-MM-dd HH:mm:ss"